keboola/connection-docs/transformations/snowflake/index.md

 Be especially careful when setting up [input and output mappings](/transformations/mappings/).

 When writing your transformation script, quoting all table and column names is required.
-Snowflake converts all unquoted table/column identifiers to uppercase, which won't match table/column identifiers created by Keboola Connection.
+Snowflake converts all unquoted table/column identifiers to uppercase, which won't match table/column identifiers created by Keboola.

 {% highlight sql %}
 SELECT "barcolumn" FROM "footable";